Ladakh: Social status of women

-A feature of Ladakhi society that distinguishes it from the rest of the state is the high status and relative emancipation enjoyed by women compared to other rural parts of India.
-Fraternal polyandry and inheritance by primogeniture were common in Ladakh until the early 1940s when these were made illegal by the government of Jammu and Kashmir.
+A feature of Ladakhi society that distinguishes it from the rest of India is the high status and relative emancipation enjoyed by women compared to other rural parts of India.
+Fraternal polyandry and inheritance by primogeniture were common in Ladakh until the early 1940s, when these were made illegal by the government of Jammu and Kashmir.
 However, the practice remained in existence into the 1990s especially among the elderly and the more isolated rural populations.
 Another custom is known as khang-bu, or 'little house', in which the elders of a family, as soon as the eldest son has sufficiently matured, retire from participation in affairs, yielding the headship of the family to him and taking only enough of the property for their own sustenance.